HardlyDifficult/Tutorials/Chapter3.md

  - Select the FlyGuy prefab:
    - Disable the WanderWalkController.
-   - Add FadeInThenEnable:
+   - Add **FadeInThenEnable**:
      - Assign WanderWalkController to the Components to Enable list.
  - Select the Hammer prefab:
-   - Add FadeInThenEnable (nothing needed in the to enable list).
+   - Add **FadeInThenEnable** (nothing needed in the to enable list).

 <hr></details><br>
 <details><summary>What does this do?</summary>

-TODO

-The FadeInThenEnable script smoothly transitions the alpha from 0 (hidden) to 1 (visible) and then enables a list of components configured for that GameObject.
+The FadeInThenEnable script smoothly transitions the alpha for all the sprites in that GameObject from 0 (hidden) to 1 (visible) and then enables the list of components configured.

 FadeInThenEnable is added to the Character and we disable the PlayerController to prevent any input such as walk or jump until complete.